-Successful victors would try to integrate at least parts of their ancient enemies’ supporters.
-This already had been the strategy of the Prophet after his victory over his pagan Meccan adversaries in the Meccan civil war that marked the last 10 years of Muhammad’s life.
-After the first Fitna Mu’awiya bought off ‘Alis eldest son al-Hasan and tried to reconcile himself with all people who were willing to come to terms with him, especially tribal leaders.
-‘Abd al-Malik won the important Muhallabi family of Iraq over from the Zubayrids after the second Fitna.
-The victorious ‘Abbasids integrated large parts of the tribal groups and army regiments who before their takeover had supported the fallen dynasty into their army.
+Successful victors tried to integrate at least parts of their enemies’ supporters.
+This was the Prophet’s initial strategy after victory over his pagan Meccan adversaries in the Meccan civil war that marked the last 10 years of Muhammad’s life.
+After the first fitna, Mu’awiya bought off ‘Ali’s eldest son, al-Hasan, and tried to reconcile himself with those willing to come to terms, especially tribal leaders.
+After the second fitna, ‘Abd al-Malik won the important Muhallabi family of Iraq over from the Zubayrids.
+The victorious ‘Abbasids integrated into their army large parts of the tribal groups and regiments who, before their takeover, had supported the fallen dynasty.
 Most of the members of the Umayyad family and quite a few ‘Alids, by contrast, were killed.
-This cruelty was probably a sign of a perceived lack of legitimacy on the part of the new rulers.
-Possible leaders of a rebellion had to be destroyed prophylactically.
+This cruelty was probably a sign of perceived legitimacy issues among the new rulers; it was necessary to eliminate potential rebel leaders in advance.
 The brutality of the early ‘Abbasids in comparison with Mu’awiya’s much more conciliatory stance may also have been the result of the messianic character of their movement.
-The enemies were not just enemies in a mundane battle for power and revenge as during the First Fitna, they were the enemies of God’s dawla, a revolution that in the beginning had strong apocalyptic overtones.
+The enemies were not just adversaries in a mundane battle for power and revenge, as during the first fitna, they were the enemies of God’s dawla—a revolution that, in the beginning, had strong apocalyptic overtones.

-The War of the two Brothers was no conflict of an apocalyptic type, anyway.
-Here again, compromise was what brought peace in the end.
-Al-Amin, for sure, was put to death as his survival would have been a constant threat to the new regime.
-This killing of an ‘Abbasid caliph set a bad precedent, but, as it seems, had no deeper meaning.
-But what remained of the abna’ was given the chance to merge into the army of al-Ma’mun’s government, although they had lost their privileged position.
-Al-Ma’mun in the end had to accept to come to Baghdad in person and to ally himself with western networks, not least the Qaysis, still strong the world west of Iraq, in order to pacify and reunite the Empire.
-The Khurasanis who had helped him to gain power were given large autonomy in the east as compensation.
+In contrast, the conflict between the two brothers, al-Ma’mun and al-Amin (811–13), was not millenarian.
+Compromise was what ultimately brought peace.
+Al-Amin was put to death as his survival would have been a constant threat to the new regime.
+The execution of an ‘Abbasid caliph set a dangerous precedent, but it does not appear to have had deeper significance.
+What remained of the abna’ was given the chance to merge into the army of al-Ma’mun’s government, even though they had lost their privileged position.
+Al-Ma’mun was forced to come to Baghdad in person and ally himself with western networks, not least the Qaysis—still strong in the regions west of Iraq—in order to pacify and reunite the empire.
+The Khurasanis who had helped him to gain power were given autonomy in the east as compensation.

-At the ends of civil wars things did not simply become completely peaceful until the next major crisis.
-Conflicts with Khariji bands, Shi’i pretenders, signs of tribal unrest, uprisings of non-Muslims or non-Arabs would make themselves be felt constantly here and there.
-Unfortunately, it is difficult to provide a statistically meaningful overview of the ebb and flow of civil unrest given the lacunary nature of the sources at hand.
+At the ends of the civil wars, strife continued: conflicts with Khariji bands, Shi’i pretenders, signs of tribal unrest, uprisings of non-Muslims or non-Arabs would make themselves felt constantly.
+Given the lacunary nature of the sources at hand, it is difficult to provide a statistically meaningful overview of the ebb and flow of civil unrest.

 6. Internal War and Political or Social Revolution

-The end of internal wars did not only affect the parties involved in actual fighting.
-All the great internal conflicts of early Islam were catalysts of more fundamental change.
-This was not so much because of any political programme of the parties involved beyond the sheer will to power (such programmes were probably not too concrete), but because of the disruptions caused by internal war and the necessity to react to them.
-Nonetheless, there are structural changes which occurred in the context of internal conflicts in early Islam.
+The internal conflicts of early Islam were catalysts for fundamental change.
+This was not the result of the political programmes of the parties involved, beyond the sheer will to power, but rather due to the disruptions caused by internal war and the reactions to them.
+Several important structural changes occurred.